-Weaknesses according to government particularities could be established in Finland and Germany.
-The periodical government in Finland changes and so do the Lifelong Learning strategies after one period.
-In Germany the federal system could hinder the mutal leraning and exchange of good practices between the states.
-The gap between those who can afford private remedial tutoring and those who cannot increases impeding later equitable access to post-secondary education based on academic performance is an important issue in Germany and Poland.
-This may indicate the influence of the socio-economic background of the students' families by affording tutoring or additional support for their children to improve their school performance.
-One further weakness is a lack of vocational guidance at schools in particular Skolvakia and Poland.
+Weaknesses according to government particularities can be identified in Finland, Greece and Germany.
+In Finland and in Greece changes in governments are also accompanied by changes in the Lifelong Learning strategies; the implication is that introduced reforms may not have the necessary time to establish.
+In Germany the federal system could hinder mutual learning and exchange of good practices between the states.
+The gap between those who can afford private remedial tutoring and those who cannot increases impeding later equitable access to post-secondary education based on academic performance.
+This is an important issue in Germany, in Greece and in Poland.
+One further weakness is a lack of vocational guidance at schools, particularly in Slovakia, Greece and Poland.

-Various other aspects of weakness could be reported in each member state which differs from the national context.
-In the following some examples will be shwon: In Finland, the weaknesses in education and Lifelong Learning in Finland relates largely to Government changes every fourth year.
-In Germany, the low share of early childhood care institutions and voluntary attendance has also impact on students with migration background that are not able to attend early childhood care because they often have difficulties to learn German at home.
-In Greece, the monitoring of the participation of students is one current issue in terms of Lifelong Learning.
+Various other aspects of weaknesses in LLL systems could be reported depending on the national context.
+In Germany, the low share of early childhood care institutions and voluntary attendance have an impact on students with migration background: that are not able to attend to early childhood and care and they often have difficulties to learn German at home.
+In Greece, the monitoring of the regularity of participation of students by educational authorities is one current issue preventing the establishment of an early warning system for students at risk of dropping out of school.
 In Poland, regarding the tertiary education, the conservative, slow-to-change public institutions and a rigid layer of hierarchical bureaucracy hinder innovation in didactics.
-In Spain, Lifelong Learning policies are not known for a larger share of general public: there seems to be no tradition of Lifelong Learning policies in Spain devoted to the general public, while LLL is mostly thought to be focused to professional training.
-In Slovakia, a high share of low achievers in the recent PISA studies could be established and a growing trend in the repetition of school year during compulsory education resulting in prolongation of end studies.
+In Spain, Lifelong Learning policies are not known to a large part of the public: there seems to be no tradition of Lifelong Learning policies in Spain devoted to the general public, while LLL is mostly thought to be focused to professional training.
+In Slovakia, a high share of low achievers in the recent PISA studies could be established and a growing trend in school grade repetition during compulsory education results in prolonged duration of schooling.
+In Bulgaria one of the major weaknesses in the large share of low achievers in reading, maths and science as evidenced in the PISA 2009 assessments.

-In this section, the main opportunities will be revealed for the context of Lifelong Learning.
+In this section, the main opportunities for Lifelong Learning systems will be identified.

-The opportunities with Lifelong Learning and development with these issues in Finland relate e.g. the identification and recognition of prior Learning.
-This recognition if prior knowledge is also a subject to Slovakia.
-Due to economic crisis in Greece the pressure on policy makers and education administrators to work upon improving the cost-effectiveness of public spending on education was increased.
+The opportunities with Lifelong Learning in Finland relate to the identification and recognition of prior learning.
+The recognition of prior learning is also a policy concern in Slovakia.
+Due to the economic crisis in Greece the pressure on policy makers and education administrators to work upon improving the cost-effectiveness of public spending on education was increased.
 In Spain there are some aspects in Lifelong Learning that should be considered.
-The crisis lead enterprises to consider more flexible forms of investments to training at local or sectorial level..
+The crisis lead enterprises to consider more flexible forms of investments to training at local or sectoral level.
 In addition, in Slovakia the raise low participation of adult population in further/continuing education in accordance with EU 2020 benchmarks with a systematic focus on disadvantaged socio-economic background is a crucial educational issue as well as in Greece.
 Thus, Greece had an increasing level of voluntarism among public education teachers to offer free supplementary teaching to pupils from low SES families.
 Regarding the German and Slovak context, it was reported that potential crisis may raise the participation in higher education and training.
 The ICT competencies Poland, Spain, and Slovakia could report improvements for different educational stages or school levels.